 The Development Policy Division (DPD) is the driver of health development policy and provides operational guidance to assist with the implementation of this strategy.
 The DPD also works with other DFAT programs and external partners to plan and adjust pipeline investments.
 In conjunction with the Department of Health, DFAT works with other key agencies to prepare and respond to health security threats in the region.
 It also engages with health research funding bodies such as the Australia’s National Health and Medical Research Council (NHMRC) on responding to global health challenges.

-NHMRC is the country’s major funder for health and medical research in Australia.
-One of its main funding channels, the Northern Australia Tropical Disease Collaborative Research Program, focuses on supporting high-quality research into the diagnosis, treatment, and prevention of tropical diseases, building strong collaborations and capacity in the health and medical research workforce, and promoting effective translation of this research into health policy and practice.
-This program intends to impact health in Australia and other neighbors of the Indo-Pacific region.
+NHMRC is the country’s major funder for health and medical research in Australia alongside the growing MRFF.
+One of its main funding channels, the Northern Australia Tropical Disease Collaborative Research Program, focuses on supporting research into the diagnosis, treatment, and prevention of tropical diseases, building strong collaborations and capacity in the health and medical research workforce, and promoting effective translation of this research into health policy and practice.
 NHMRC cooperates with the Global Research Collaboration for Infectious Diseases Preparedness to facilitate effective responses to outbreaks of infectious diseases such as the Zika virus.